YtvwlD/gophor/README.md

 - Fix file cache only updating if main gophermap changes (but not sub files)

 - More fine-tuned handling of OS signals

-- Add suport for `$hostname` in gophermaps to insert current hostname

 - Add support for banned file extensions (i.e. not shown in dir listing)